TheMkrage/Scheduler/README.md

 ```

-The console contains errors whenever a mock endpoint is triggered since it the URL is not a real endpoint.
 Used axios to mock communication with a backend.
+The console contains errors whenever a mock endpoint is triggered since the URL is not a real endpoint.